DannyFirmin/comp1110-homework/src/comp1110/homework/J03/Literals.md

 * Create a variable `l` of type `long` and assign it the value `65`, using the literal `65`.
 Then print out `l`.

-Test your solution using the `LiteralsTest` test.
+Test your solution using the `J03` test.

 Once you have it working, add and commit your work.